Doi6doi/vulcmp/Documentation.md

     void vcp_select_physical( VcpVulcomp v, VcpScorer s ) Selects best physical device for computation.
 - *v*: GPU handle
-- *s*: scorer function for a device (object will be a pointer to VkPhysicalDevice)
+- *s*: scorer function for a device (object will be a pointer to [VkPhysicalDevice](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPhysicalDevice.html))

 ---
     void vcp_select_queue( VcpVulcomp v, VcpScorer s) Selects best queue family for computation.
 - *v*: GPU handle
-- *s*: scorer function for a queue family (object will be a pointer to VkQueueFamilyProperties)
+- *s*: scorer function for a queue family (object will be a pointer to [VkQueueFamilyProperties](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkQueueFamilyProperties.html))

 ---
     int vcp_physical_score( void * p )
 Default score function for a physical device
 - *p*: the device to be scored.
-Pointer to vulkan VkPhysicalDevice
+Pointer to [VkPhysicalDevice](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPhysicalDevice.html)
 - *returns* score of physical device.
 Prefers discrete, intergated, virtual and cpu types in that order.

 ---
     int vcp_family_score**( void * f )
 Default score function for a queue family
 - *f*: the queue family to be scored.
-Pointer to a vulkan VkQueueFamilyProperties structure
+Pointer to a [VkQueueFamilyProperties](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkQueueFamilyProperties.html) structure
 - *returns* score of queue famly.
 Accepts only compute queues.

 ---
     void vcp_check_fail()
-Checks last error code (*vcp_error*) and terminates program with an error message if it was not VCP_SUCCESS or VCP_TIMEOUT.
+Checks last error code (*vcp_error*) and terminates program with an error message if it was not *VCP_SUCCESS* or *VCP_TIMEOUT*.

 ## Initialization flags